NativeScript/docs-v7/docs/core-concepts/navigation.md

 ```

 ### layoutChanged
-The layoutChanged event will be fired when the UI component layout is set up.
-We can set a listener for this event to every UI element in NativeScript.
-This gives us an option to collect some information about the component after completing the layouting. (e.g. taking the component actual width and height).
+The `layoutChanged` event will be fired when the UI component layout is finished.
+This provides the opportinity to collect the actual size and position of the component.
+Changing the size or position of a component will force a fresh layout, which will cause the event ot fire again.

 ```XML
 <Page xmlns="http://schemas.nativescript.org/tns.xsd">